-I didn’t know what to say, while the conversations often felt painful, maybe it was just enough for them to hear my voice, to hear a presence.
+I didn’t know what to say but while the conversations often felt painful, maybe it was just enough for them to hear my voice, to hear a presence.
 Maybe it isn’t about what the conversation is about, maybe just phoning home is enough.
 The same way my parents used to phone home with a quick hello on a calling card just to let them know they were in their thoughts.

 I still haven’t called home and my Aunty passed away last night.

 Click the link below to hear Nafisa read out her article for the #amaliahanthologyseries over on the Amaliah Podcast.
 Check out all of our previous episodes there too!
 You can stream the Amaliah Podcast over on Acast, Spotify, Apple Podcasts and wherever else you get your podcasts!